vitiral/simple-quality/README.md

+# Software Quality For Developers
+By Garrett Berg

-## Introduction
+# Introduction
-This is a short free and open book aimed towards helping software developers improve their software quality.
+This is a short, free and open book aimed towards helping software developers improve their software quality.
 It is targeted towards an audience that:
-- knows a programming language (python is what is used in the examples)
+- knows at least one programming language
 - knows revision control.
 If you don't know one, learn one first.
 I recommend git.
 - wants a brief guide on how to have fewer bugs, re-designs and headaches when trying to get their code do what they want it to do.

+This book can be read in full at [gitbooks](1).
+It is in a pre-release status, so is NOT content-complete or edited as much as the author would like.
+Comments and suggestions are always welcome.

 First, a little bit about myself.
 I am a Software Engineer in Test (SET) at a storage company and it is my job to think about and implement ways